carterww/CS396-Project1/ReadMe.md

 8. Show a warning a message/sign to remind users that there is an update or something interesting posted in the forum (words/content/…etc).
 9. Your Website interface should be friendly.

+It also provides the ability to run these queries:
+Query 1.
+For a user, list all transaction details (asset name, price, unit, total amount, agent, etc) on a specific date (e.g. 02/15/2022).
+Query 2.
+For a stock ticker, list its open/close/high/volume on a specific date.
+Query 3.
+For a property, list its address/price(s)/agent names.
+Query 4.
+For a bond, list its bond issuer name/yield/maturity date/rating Query 5, List all assets that an agent manages.
+Query 6.
+Rank loan/mortgage rates offered by banks.
+Query 7.
+For a user, list the gain/loss over a period of time.

 In order to setup this repository, there are a couple of dependencies that need to install.
 -       Install Python v 3.10.6
             - Other versions will likely work but this is the version it was developed in